-Use these budgeting worksheets to create a budget based on the least amount that you made in a particular month during the past two years.
+Use budgeting worksheets to create a budget based on the least amount that you made in a particular month during the past two years.
 Since this was the least you made, you can mostly assume that you’ll make a bit more than this each month moving forward.
 But you should base your budget on the least that you made to keep a margin of safety.

 Run through all your expenses, including your fixed and variable expenses, and see if you can make these fit into your budget, based on the least amount that you earned in a month.
 If you can’t, then start listing your expenses in order of most important to least important.

-This worksheet will help you walk through all of your necessities.
+Follow a worksheet that will help you walk through all of your necessities.
 Necessities are, by definition, the most important items on your list.
 They include groceries, housing, electricity, water, and other things that you couldn’t reasonably live without.
 Discretionary items, on the other hand, are the least important expenditures on your list.
 These are the expenses that you’ll need to cut if you’re trying to make your budget fit your income.

 Plan for Your Goals

 Create a plan for your "excess" money.
 Remember, you’re budgeting based on the least amount that you’ve earned during the past two years.
-If the previous other 23 months are any indication, you’ll be earning extra money throughout most of this time.
+If the previous 23 months are any indication, you’ll be earning extra money throughout most of this time.